Don’t Believe These 3 Myths About Natural Teeth Whitening

 What’s the Best Way to Whiten Teeth?

 Limit coffee, tea, and other staining foods that could dull your smile.
 You should also avoid using tobacco products to avoid staining your teeth over time.
-In the end, good oral hygiene habits make the best home remedies for whitening teeth.
+In the end, good oral hygiene habits make the.